Vitols999/QMS-WIKI/QMapTool/GridTool.md

 1. Insert easting/longitude and northing/latitude into their fields.
 Use meters with easting/northing and degrees with longitude/latitude.
 1. Define the horizontal and vertical size (spacing) of the considered grid square with the unit used in the previous point.
 1. Select the next (second) radio button.
-1. Goto the map and left-click the upper left corner of the grid square.
+1. Go to the map and left-click the upper left corner of the grid square.
 This selects the first reference point (remember: the coordinates of this point have been defined earlier).
 1. Select each of the 3 neighbors in the square in the tool window and click the corresponding grid corners of the map.
 This defines 3 additional reference points.
 The coordinates of these points are calculated from the grid size defined earlier.
 All reference points up to this step are